Hancock shares ‘creepy’ Metaverse avatar – becoming first MP to join

 Metaverse ‘incredibly important and exciting’, says former health secretary

-Matt Hancock has become the first MP to join the Metaverse, the virtual reality platform launched by Facebook supremo Mark Zuckerberg.
+Matt Hancock has become the first MP to join the Metaverse, the virtual reality world championed by Mark Zuckerberg.

 The former Tory health secretary shared his personalised avatar on the “exciting” online venture – sparking strong reaction on social media where the image was described as “creepy”.